 How to Pay for Assisted Living: 6 Options

-When seniors can no longer live independently, home care isn’t possible, or if there are safety issues, it may be time to consider moving to assisted living.
+When seniors can no longer live independently, home care is no longer possible, or if safety issues arise, it may be time to consider moving to an assisted living facility.

 Changing their living situation would get your older adult the care they need and make their living space safer.

-But the big question is: how does one pay for assisted living?
-After all, monthly fees can range from $1,500 to more than $10,000.
+But the big question is: How does one pay for assisted living?
+After all, monthly fees can range from $3,000 to more than $10,000 depending on location and amenities.

-• If your older adult has enough savings, they could pay “out of pocket” using personal savings or income.
+• If an older adult has enough savings, they could pay “out of pocket” using personal savings or income.

-• If the house is still on the market, but the move to assisted living needs to happen ASAP, a bridge loan could help until the home is sold.
+• If the house is still on the market but the move to assisted living is needed urgently, a bridge loan could help cover costs until the home is sold.
 FYI, that’s a short-term loan and could be a risky choice.
-But it’s something to consider if you’re really stuck.
+But it’s something to consider if you’re stuck.

-• This type of insurance usually covers nursing home care, home-based health care, assisted living care, and other medical services.
+Long-term care insurance typically covers nursing home care, home-based care, assisted living, and other medical services.

 • Age